-Link: Learn more about the First Nations Voice and the people elected.
+Learn more about the First Nations Voice.

 The Aboriginal Heritage Act 1988 protects Aboriginal heritage (including Aboriginal ancestral remains, sites and objects) from the impacts of excavation, damage, disturbance, or interference.
 Land use proponents are strongly encouraged to first talk about their plans directly with Traditional Owners, via Recognised Aboriginal Representative Bodies (RARB's) or, where there is no RARB, through relevant native title bodies and/or any relevant Aboriginal organisation or Traditional Owners of the area.